 The prancing and pawing of each mighty hoof.

-As Earle took out his earplugs and was turning around,
+As he took out his earplugs and was turning around,

 Over the trench St. Nicholas came with a bound.

-He was dressed all in camo, from his head to his foot,
+He was dressed all in yellow, from his head to his foot,

 And his clothes were all tarnished with ashes and soot;

 A bundle of tools he had flung on his back,

 And he looked like a peddler just opening his pack.